 - The Peterborough Art Gallery – collection includes over 1400 contemporary and historical visual art pieces from Peterborough, Canada and around the world.

 Downtown Peterborough is the place to go for shopping, food, and to experience the cultural life of the city.
 The area offers a wide variety of cafes and restaurants offering local and international foods.
 Entertainment venues, galleries, specialty food, live music, and clothing stores fill the downtown area.
-The Peterborough Downtown Farmers’ Market, which sells locally grown foods, takes place every Wednesday from May to October.
-Throughout the summer there are multiple festivals in the downtown, including the Peterborough Busker’s Festival (June), the Taste of the Downtown (July) and the Peterborough Jazz festival (September).
+The Peterborough Regional Farmers’ Market, which sells locally grown foods, takes place every Wednesday from May to October.
+Throughout the summer there are multiple festivals in the downtown, including the Taste of the Downtown (July) and Pulse (June or July).

 An Innovative and Growing Business Community